Threema Review: A Secure Messenger With Limited Features

 - Threema Education is pretty much the same as Threema Work, only at a special price for educational institutions.
 It facilitates privacy-compliant communication for teachers, students, and parents.

 By now, you’ve probably identified Threema’s key advantage: safety.
 And, if you’re looking for an app that makes team collaboration easier, you’ve probably noticed that this is an area in which Threema could use some improvement.

 With Brosix, we devoted our entire product to putting these two things together: better team communication supported by more safety.

 Safety guaranteed through admin control

 In any enterprise, data security is among the primary concerns.
-Brosix makes this easier to manage through the Web Control Panel—a unique interface that affords you admin access to all the settings needed to keep everything safe.
+As a secure messaging app, Brosix makes this easier to manage through the Web Control Panel—a unique interface that affords you admin access to all the settings needed to keep everything safe.

 You can adjust user privileges, track user activity, control features, and more.